Center on Wrongful Convictions of Youth: History

-Launched at Northwestern Pritzker School of Law in October 2009, the Center on Wrongful Convictions of Youth was a joint initiative between Northwestern Law's Center for Wrongful Convictions and the Children and Family Justice Center with a defined purpose of representing and advocating for wrongfully convicted youth.
+Launched at Northwestern Pritzker School of Law in October 2009, the Center on Wrongful Convictions of Youth was a joint initiative between Northwestern Law's Center for Wrongful Convictions and its Children and Family Justice Center, with a defined purpose of representing and advocating for accused or convicted youth.
+It was a grants-based project that developed from a symposium.
+The stated goal was that only reliable evidence be used in prosecuting and convicting youth.
+The coordinator was Joshua Tepfer, a staff attorney along with Nirider.

-Founded by the then-legal director of the Center on Wrongful Convictions, scholar and advocate Professor Steven Drizin, the CWCY is now spearheaded by Drizin, Clinical Assistant Professor of Law and Director Laura Nirider, and a group of Northwestern Law students who work alongside CWCY faculty and pro bono attorneys in a rigorous intellectual environment.
+Co-founded by the then-legal director of the Center on Wrongful Convictions, scholar and advocate Professor Steven Drizin, the CWCY was spearheaded by Drizin.
+A student in Drizin's third year law class, Laura Nirider, became the director.
+From 2016 to 2018, Nirider was funded by the Bureau of Justice Assistance.
+A group of Northwestern Law students worked alongside CWCY faculty and pro bono attorneys in an environment said to be rigorously intellectual.

-In addition to its high-profile representation of Making a Murderer subject Brendan Dassey and West Memphis Three member Damien Echols, the CWCY has played a central role in more than 20 cases that have resulted in exoneration through the post-conviction and habeas process.
+In addition to its high-profile representation of Making a Murderer subject Brendan Dassey, who is still in prison, and West Memphis Three member Damien Echols, who is free but still convicted via Alford Plea, the CWCY stated it played a central role in more than 20 cases that resulted in exoneration through the post-conviction and habeas process.
 In 2011, CWCY faculty and students used DNA evidence to help exonerate two groups of wrongfully convicted Chicago-area teenagers in widely followed twin murder cases known as the Dixmoor Five and Englewood Four.
 Both cases involved multiple false confessions from teens.
 Those cases were nationally noted because in each case, groups of children were convicted of rape-murder charges—despite DNA evidence excluding all of them at the time of trial—on the basis of false confessions.
+In 2017, the Center helped, with law firm Kirkland & Ellis, exonerate Charles Johnson and the Marquette Park Four.
+That same year they had a cocktail event with the lawyers who represented Steven Avery when he was convicted of murder.

-Also in 2011, Center faculty and students joined a team of attorneys who won the release of three Arkansas men who had been convicted as teens in the internationally-known case of the West Memphis Three.
+Some time after 2018, the clinic was merged into its sister clinic the Center for Wrongful Convictions.